grahamshaw1972/a2000Keyboard/keyboardLayouts/README.md

 # Keyboard Layouts
 Keyboard Layout Editor was used to design the keyboard layouts for this project.
-I provides a simple way to design Keyboard layouts.
+It provides a simple way to design Keyboard layouts.
 Output files are JSON.
 These can be uploaded and downloaded to the website.

 http://www.keyboard-layout-editor.com/